-- deps_modifier (DepsModifier) -- See solve_final_state(). - prune (bool) -- See solve_final_state().
+- deps_modifier (DepsModifier) -- See solve_final_state(). - prune (bool) -- See solve_final_state(). - ignore_pinned(bool) -- See solve_final_state(). - force_remove (bool) -- See solve_final_state(). - force_reinstall (bool) --

-- ignore_pinned (bool) -- See solve_final_state(). - force_remove (bool) -- See solve_final_state(). - force_reinstall (bool) -- instructs the solver to remove the package and spec from the environment, and then add it back--possibly with the exact package instance modified, depending on the spec exactness.
+For requested specs_to_add that are already satisfied in the environment, instructs the solver to remove the package and spec from the environment, and then add it back--possibly with the exact package instance modified, depending on the spec exactness.